Vauxhall Grandland X review - Practicality, comfort and boot space

 Space in the back of Vauxhall’s Grandland X is very generous.
 The flat floor means there’s room for three across the rear bench, with plenty of head, leg and knee room.
 The large windows and light-colour headlinings mean it never feels dark, cramped or claustrophobic, either.

 There’s no seven-seat option.
 Whereas Peugeot offers a seven-seat 5008, Vauxhall buyers seeking an additional two seats in the boot will need to look at the Zafira Tourer or the van-based Combo Life.
 Every Grandland X gets three ISOFIX points, including tethers on the front passenger seat.

 The Vauxhall Grandland X’s 514-litre boot is easy to access thanks to the big, wide, and square tailgate.
 A Peugeot 3008 is marginally bigger with the seats in place, but fold things flat and the load bay booms to 1,652 litres – two litres more than you’ll find in the Peugeot, and almost as much as some cars in the class above.
 A Kia Sorento, for example, provides a 1,732-litre load bay with all five of its rear seats folded flat.

 How much your Vauxhall Grandland X can tow will depend on which engine you choose.
-The basic 1.2-litre (130ps) turbo models will tow a 1,350kg braked trailer, reduced to 1,100kg if you go for the automatic model.
+The basic 1.2-litre (130ps) turbo models will tow a 1,400kg braked trailer, reduced to 1,300kg if you go for the automatic model.

-The 1.5-litre diesels – with their punchier engines and improved torque – are better, boasting 1,400kg and 1,200kg maximums for the manual and auto models respectively.
-Go for the range-topping 2.0-litre diesel and you can tow up to two tonnes.
+The 1.5-litre diesels – with their punchier engines and improved torque – are better, boasting 1,500kg and 1,300kg maximums for the manual and auto models respectively, while the Hybrid4 all-wheel-drive model has a towing capacity of 1,250kg

 In this review